ruchirk22/aegis/README.md

 - Issue Tracker
 - PyPi Package

-For questions, discussions, or collaboration, please open an issue or reach out via GitHub.
+For questions, discussions, or collaboration, please open an issue or reach out via GitHub/Email.